Getting Started With Governor Limits in Salesforce (Updated 2024)

 • Static Apex Limits (restricts loop and apex trigger sizes, callout sizes and times, trigger code unit numbers, etc.);

-• Size-Specific Apex Limits (as evident from the name, such limits are used to regulate sizes so that no inappropriately sized items are used in the classes).
+• Size-Specific Apex Limits (as evident from the name, such limits are used to regulate sizes so that no inappropriately sized items are used in all the classes).

 There are also other types of governor limits.
 They're called non-Apex limits: